Zane Moosa

 Zane Moosa (born 23 September 1968) is a South African former footballer who played at both professional and international levels as a midfielder.
 Moosa played club football in South Africa and Saudi Arabia for Wits University, Mamelodi Sundowns, Avendale Athletico, Al-Ahli and Kaizer Chiefs; he also earned five caps for the South African national side between 1992 and 1996.
 He was part of the squad that won the 1996 African Cup of Nations.

 Moosa made his professional debut on 21 June 1986 in a 1-1 draw against Kaizer Chiefs which would be his last club.

+Mossa is a Muslim.
 His older brother Essop Moosa was also a footballer.